 If anyone understands the power of the Medici Effect, it’s Disney Imagineer Joe Rohde.
 By seizing the unexpected and embracing his raw talent, Joe went from high school art and theatrical set design teacher to the creative genius behind Disney’s Animal Kingdom.
 In today’s episode, Joe shares how working in the Intersection helped him recognize his eureka moment and shape his personal story.
 He also shows us how to coordinate your project’s greatest impact, weighs in on the relationship between innovation and chance, and reveals how a single tiger set Disney’s wildest adventure in motion.

-In today’s episode, Synchrony Financial CEO Margaret Keane reveals how the Medici Effect inspires her to drive a diverse organization where people feel empowered, bold, and eager to explore fresh ideas.
+Synchrony Financial CEO Margaret Keane reveals how the Medici Effect inspires her to drive a diverse organization where people feel empowered, bold, and eager to explore fresh ideas.
 During the conversation, she reveals how working at the Intersection encouraged her to take a new approach to branding and purpose in the financial industry.
 Margaret also talks about the significance of aspirational values, shares more of her personal story, and reveals why taking chances on your team and harnessing their differences is the ticket to innovation.

-In today’s episode, ESPN’s print and digital media leader John Kosner weighs in on the power of the Medici Effect, and how it inspired ESPN to physically transform their offices into a living and breathing Intersection.
+ESPN’s print and digital media leader John Kosner weighs in on the power of the Medici Effect, and how it inspired ESPN to physically transform their offices into a living and breathing Intersection.
 John reveals how working in a space where diversity and creativity collide has revolutionized the sports giant’s leadership, work culture, and company vision.
 He also talks about how taking on new perspectives helped him connect with global audiences, delves into the future of ESPN and sports media, and explores the importance of shaping an environment (and mindset) where all things are possible.

-In today’s episode, world-renowned musician Lavinia Meijer shares how working in the Intersection helped her bring controversy, modernity, and experimentation into the unlikeliest of musical instruments…the harp.
+World-renowned musician Lavinia Meijer shares how working in the Intersection helped her bring controversy, modernity, and experimentation into the unlikeliest of musical instruments…the harp.
 During our conversation, Lavinia reveals how the Medici Effect changed her perception on collaboration, and gave her the courage to embrace being uncomfortable in order to smash through barriers and explore new possibilities.
 We also talk about her groundbreaking work with Academy Award nominated composer Philip Glass, and her undying passion to push the harp (and herself) far beyond the realms of traditional music.

-In our pilot episode, famed sneaker designer, Jason Mayden, shares insights about the Medici Effect and how it has shaped his influential career.
+Famed sneaker designer, Jason Mayden, shares insights about the Medici Effect and how it has shaped his influential career.
 He reveals how working in the Intersection helped him fuse disparate sources of inspiration to create aspirational and powerful designs.
 He also talks about his new work at Super Heroic, why it's important for him to be a role model (and why you don't need to be a superstar to set an example), and how design became his way to participate meaningfully in history and help others unleash their true potential.